Towradgi

 An assessment of population growth drivers in Towradgi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the population of the Towradgi statistical area (Lv2) is estimated at around 3,270 people.
-This reflects an increase of 29 people since the 2021 Census, which reported a population of 3,241 people.
-The change is inferred from AreaSearch's estimate of 3,260 residents as of June 2024, based on examination of the latest ERP data release by the ABS, along with an additional 5 validated new addresses since the Census date.
-This results in a population density ratio of 2,286 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods for this area.
+As of Feb 2026, the estimated population of the suburb of Towradgi is around 3,273, reflecting a 1.0% increase from the 2021 Census figure of 3,241 people.
+This increase is inferred from AreaSearch's estimate of 3,260 residents, based on examination of ABS's latest ERP data release in June 2024, and an additional 11 validated new addresses since the Census date.
+The population density stands at 2,288 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration accounted for approximately 87.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Demographic trends project an above median population growth for the Towradgi (SA2) over national non-metropolitan areas.
-By 2041, the area is expected to increase by 637 persons, reflecting a total increase of 21.4% over the 17 years.
+Projected demographic shifts indicate an above median population growth for the suburb of Towradgi, expected to increase by 628 persons to 2041 based on aggregated SA2-level projections.
+This reflects a total increase of 21.0% over the 17 years from 2026 to 2041.

 Frequently Asked Questions - Population